Book Appointment Now

 Why Is Dental Care More Affordable in Panama?

 Dental care is more affordable in Panama because of lower labor costs, lower malpractice insurance, and lower facility overhead.
-Dentists in Panama use the same FDA-approved materials as US clinics.
-The savings come from the service component, not from cheaper materials.
+Dentists use the same FDA-approved materials as US clinics.
+The savings come from the service cost, not from cheaper materials.

-Procedures like root canals and bone grafting show the biggest price gap (up to 80% savings).
-These treatments require specialist time.
-In the US, high malpractice insurance and admin costs drive the hourly rate up.
-In Panama, specialists are often US-trained, but overhead is much lower.
-Products with fixed global prices, like Invisalign aligners from Align Technology, have a smaller gap (30-50%) because the material cost is the same worldwide.
+Treatments that need a lot of specialist time, like root canals and bone grafting, show the biggest price gap.
+In the US, high insurance and admin costs raise the hourly rate.
+In Panama, many specialists are US-trained but overhead is much lower.
+Products with fixed global prices, like Invisalign aligners from Align Technology, have a smaller gap of 30 to 50 percent because the material costs the same worldwide.

 What Payment Options Are Available?

-You can pay with US cash or major credit cards (Visa, Mastercard) at all top Panama City clinics.
+You can pay with US cash or major credit cards at all top Panama City clinics.
 American Express acceptance varies by location.
+Most clinics list prices in US dollars.

 - Cash (USD): Accepted everywhere.
 Panama’s official currency is the US dollar.

-- Credit cards: Visa and Mastercard accepted at all major clinics.
+- Credit cards: Visa and Mastercard are accepted at all major clinics.

-- Split payments: Some clinics offer 50% at start, 50% at completion for large treatments.
+- Split payments: Some clinics let you pay 50 percent at the start and 50 percent at completion for large treatments.

-- US insurance: Most PPO plans do not cover international care.
-Some out-of-network benefits may reimburse a percentage if you submit translated, ADA-coded receipts.
+- US insurance: Most PPO plans do not cover care abroad.
+Some out-of-network benefits may reimburse part of the cost with translated, ADA-coded receipts.

 - International insurance: Cigna Global, Bupa, and Allianz plans often cover dental care in Panama.

-- CareCredit: Not available for Panama procedures (US-only program).
-Plan to pay out-of-pocket.
+- CareCredit: Not valid for Panama procedures (US-only program).
+Plan to pay out of pocket.

 Which Are the Best Dental Clinics for Smile Correction in Panama City?

-The best dental clinics for smile correction in Panama City are located in the Punta Pacifica, Paitilla, Costa del Este, and Obarrio districts.
+The best dental clinics for smile correction sit in the Punta Pacifica, Paitilla, Costa del Este, and Obarrio districts of Panama City.
 Pacific Dental Clinic at Hospital Punta Pacifica stands out as the only clinic inside a JCI-accredited hospital affiliated with Johns Hopkins Medicine International.

 What Makes Pacific Dental Clinic at Hospital Punta Pacifica Stand Out?

-Pacific Dental Clinic operates inside Hospital Punta Pacifica, the only hospital in Central America affiliated with Johns Hopkins Medicine International.
-The hospital holds JCI (Joint Commission International) accreditation.
-This covers sterilization, building safety, infection control, and emergency protocols.
-Learn more about the best dentists in Panama and their credentials.
+Pacific Dental Clinic works inside Hospital Punta Pacifica, the only hospital in Central America affiliated with Johns Hopkins Medicine International.
+The hospital opened in 2006 and earned JCI (Joint Commission International) accreditation in 2011.

 Which Other Top Clinics Should You Consider?

-Panama City has several other top-tier dental clinics:
+Panama City has several other strong dental clinics for smile correction:

 |---|---|---|---|